RA-L Information for Authors

 Submitting a previously published Conference paper and the “evolutionary paradigm”:

-In principle, RA-L may consider submissions that have been published in the Proceedings of an IEEE conference, provided that the manuscript follow the “evolutionary paradigm” of IEEE, i.e., if it incorporates substantial improvements and it openly discloses the source(s) and discusses the changes.
-However, because the length of a Letter is comparable to that of most Conference papers and RA-L are intended to publish novel results rapidly and concisely, application of such “evolutionary paradigm” to Letters is difficult.
+In principle, RA-L may consider submissions that have been published in the Proceedings of an IEEE conference, provided that the manuscript follows the “evolutionary paradigm” of IEEE, i.e., if it incorporates substantial improvements and it openly discloses the source(s) and discusses the changes.
+However, because the length of a Letter is comparable to that of most Conference papers and RA-L are intended to publish novel results rapidly and concisely, the application of such “evolutionary paradigm” to Letters is difficult.
 Submission to Transactions of an evolved version of a previous conference paper is instead considered natural.
 Notice that the “evolutionary paradigm” does not apply between Letters and Transactions, because they are both archival Journal publications.

 Submitting a previously rejected paper:

 In some cases, RA-L Editors encourage authors of a rejected paper to consider rewriting it and resubmitting it as a new submission.
 This may happen when we recognize that ideas proposed are good, but the signficant changes needed to make the paper publishable are too substantial to fit in the tight RA-L schedule for publication.
-Note that if you have submitted to RA-L with a Conference option, you cannot resubmit a rejected paper to RA-L while the conference is still considering the paper.
-Papers that have received a decision of "Rejected" or "Unsuitable" are both considered rejected papers.When submitting a new version of a previously rejected paper, authors MUST
+Papers that have received a decision of "Rejected" or "Unsuitable" are both considered rejected papers.

-- Indicate the submission number of the previously rejected version in the paperplaza submission process
+• Indicate the submission number of the previously rejected version in the Paperplaza submission process

 Best Paper Awards